-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
-Financial liabilities are derecognised when the obligation specified in the contract is discharged, cancelled or expires.
+Financial assets are derecognised when the contractual rights to receive cash flows from the financial asset have expired or when the financial asset and substantially all the risks and rewards of ownership are transferred.
+Financial liabilities are derecognised when the obligation specified in the contract is extinguished, discharged, cancelled or expires.

-Fair value determination
+Fair value